-- You must submit your application via the EU Funding & Tenders Portal before the given deadline. - Specific EIC Pathfinder Open proposal template - Maximum 17 pages (A4) for the sections 1-3 in part B. - You will be informed about the outcome of the evaluation within 5 months from the call deadline (indicative). - If your proposal is accepted for funding, your grant agreement will be signed by 8 months after the call deadline (indicative). - The deadline to submit the proposal is 7 March, 2022 at 17h00 CET.
+You must submit your application via the EU Funding & Tenders Portal before the given deadline.

+Use the specific EIC Pathfinder Open proposal template Maximum 17 pages (A4) for the sections 1-3 in part B.

+You will be informed about the outcome of the evaluation within 5 months from the call deadline (indicative).

+If your proposal is accepted for funding, your grant agreement will be signed by 8 months after the call deadline (indicative).

+The deadline to submit proposals usually is in March.